JoeSzymkowiczFiveM/js5m_gunrack/README.md

 ## 👐 Credit

 A huge thank you to [FjamZoo](https://github.com/FjamZoo) for his research and work with weapons components and skins.
-Also, huge shoutout to the [Overextended](https://github.com/overextended) for their continued work on the ox resources.
+Thanks to [Snipe](https://github.com/pushkart2) for writing the MySQL module code for this.
+Also, huge shoutout to the [Overextended](https://github.com/overextended) group for their continued work on the ox resources.
+A big thank you to the guy that was selling roughly this same thing for €120 on the Releases forum, for the motivation to work on this.
 Keep FiveM free!
-A big thank you to the guy that was selling roughly this same thing for €120 on the Releases forum, for the motivation to work on this.

 ## Discord
 [Joe Szymkowicz FiveM Development](https://discord.gg/5vPGxyCB4z)